Eggless Red Velvet Cookies

 Store: store cookies in an airtight container for up to 5 days at room temperature.

-Freeze Cookie Dough: you can freeze this cookie dough before rolling for up to 3 months.
+Freeze Cookie Dough: You can freeze this cookie dough before rolling for up to 3 months.
 When ready to use, allow to thaw overnight in the refrigerator, then bring to room temperature for about 1 hour.
 Then roll and continue with the recipe as directed.

 Freeze Cookies: unfrosted or frosted cookies freeze well up to 2 months.
 After baking, allow cookies to cool completely.
-Place them in a single layer on a parchment-lined baking sheet to freeze them, then transfer them in a freezer-safe plastic storage bag.
+Place them in a single layer on a parchment-lined baking sheet to freeze them, then transfer them to a freezer-safe plastic storage bag.
 When ready to eat, thaw overnight in the refrigerator.

-Butter: when making cookies I like to use European style butter, such as Kerrygold, President, or Land O Lakes® Extra Creamy Unsalted Butter (European style) for extra buttery flavor and fluffiness, but any butter will work fine.
+• Butter: When making cookies, I like to use European-style butter, such as Kerrygold, President, or Land O Lakes® Extra Creamy Unsalted Butter (European style) for extra buttery flavor and fluffiness, but any butter will work fine.

 Variations you can apply to this recipe: